gmazovec/flow-typer/README.md

 ## Usage

 _flow-typer_ is most useful in validating input values with unknown type like JSON data from HTTP messages and database.
-There's no need to validate function arguments because we can use static typechecking with Flow for that.
+There's no need to validate function arguments or return values because we can use static type checking with Flow for that.

 This example shows how to use validation of JSON data in Express application.